clementbera/Website/ReadMe.md

 - Get me a folder with pictures for creeps, the name of the png file should be the "code" from the website (gemtd_kuangbaoyezhu for Frenzied pig for example), I'll add pictures to the creep page.
 Get a link to download the folder.
 - Get me a diamond picture that I don't have compatible for base towers page
+- Get me a great stone picture that I don't have compatible for combined towers
-- Anything that could improve the site is welcomed.
+- Anything that could improve the site is welcomed, including ideas for improvements if they're said in a non-aggressive way.

-Contact me either on github or on Gem TD reddit
+Post on Gem TD reddit about this

 ## I am a developer and I want to understand this non-sense

 To generate:
+0) Go to Master branch
 1) Cd to GemTD-Generation folder
 2) Copy the resource and scripts folders from the vpk to GemTD-Generation folder
 3) Remove files in GemTD-Generation/export